How to Onboard Remote Employees

 Onboarding is a series of events happening over an extended period of time and is usually tailored for a specific role.
 Onboarding can include orientation, but isn't limited to it.
 For example, as a new hire on the design team, you can be a part of an orientation with other new hires joining the organization, but your onboarding is likely to last for several months and be tailored to your role as a designer.

 This period can last from a couple of weeks to 3+ months, depending on the complexity of the new hire’s role, the company’s maturity, and many other factors.
 Some remote organizations prefer to use a framework that helps a new hire to get fully trained in two weeks.
-On the other hand, some researchers suggest that extending the onboarding process up to a year may improve employee retention.
+On the other hand, some researchers suggest that extending the onboarding process up to a year may improve employee retention and help new hires feel like part of the team.

 Why onboarding remote employees is difficult